 Appraisals of quality, for instance, face tough sledding as correspondence claims, for our culture finds it astoundingly difficult to think of such things as matters of correspondence judgment rather than coherence opinion.
 Again, the problem of specification rears its head, for where in reality do we find external validation for any appraisal of quality?
 Its absence would confirm that all such opinions—from art reviews to fashion magazines to college admissions—are either disguised judgments of utility or bogus coherence preferences indistinguishable from expressions of taste.
 For instance, judgments of aesthetic quality may actually be disguised accounting estimates, a bait-and-switch technique that substitutes valuation of the marketplace for a judgment of quality.
 Nothing wrong with that except for the (intentional?) misrepresentation of one thing for another.
 I strongly suspect that this kind of error involves thinking of quality in terms of utility.
 It is so much easier to measure quality by its concomitants—shouldn’t higher quality art be worth the higher price—than by the actual elements that produce its quality.
 It is just fine to say the one painting van Gogh sold in his lifetime for a price that today would be around $1,000 was a masterpiece then as now, but it makes little sense to peg its quality to a price tag that today might be many thousandfold higher.
 It may be that its price has now caught up with its quality, but that assumes its quality differs from its price.
 So of what is its quality composed?
 Unless we are willing to have the quality of a thing rise and fall with its valuation in the marketplace, we will have to find another source of correspondence quality.
 And when you consider all the kinds of appraisals of quality everyone makes about so many different kinds of things, acts, and persons, you come to realize how truly difficult nesting these appraisals in correspondence becomes (see “Three Portraits“).

 Now that difficulty is worsened by the confusion over warrant that characterizes our age, but perhaps it is possible to find something in reality to base true correspondence judgments of quality upon.
 And, indeed, there are two such bases: standards of quality, and expertise.
 The example I use for standards of quality is the American Kennel Club’s specification of those qualities that typify the ideal dachshund.
 This may be a quirky example, but it is actually quite typical.
 For everything from student grading rubrics to codes of professional ethics, the spelling out of standards provides precisely the specification that correspondence requires in order for the appraiser to make the one-to-one analysis between a thing and the ideal of quality that orders its merits.
 Just as a simple judgment of perceptual truth pits my description against the reality it describes, so too does a standard provide a one-to-one basis for correspondence.
 As my judgments of perceptual truth pit my percepts against the reality I think I know, the judgment of canine quality faced by breeders and dog show judges requires comparing the dog to the standard that enunciates the archetype of the breed.
 Now one might challenge the validity of the standard.
 What gives the AKC the right to define the perfect dachshund or some professional association to build a rubric assessing student competence or Consumer Reports to lay out the criteria for best midsize sedan?
 Certainly, the standards require some correspondence judgment.
 What qualifies them as good?
 This is yet another judgment of quality.
 In some cases, logical analysis, authority, or even empirical evidence supports the standards as written.
 But the most common source of such standards is expertise, the collaborative wisdom of those who have both the experience and the close scrutiny to claim clear competence in the area being judged.
 Experts produce standards.
 From whence do they draw them?
 If you recall Aristotle’s explanation for how one comes to understand concepts, you will see a similar operation in regard to accumulation of expertise.
 One gains it by repeated episodes of thoughtful exposure to some experience or product that produces an abstract archetype of that experience.
 Often, the archetype can be set into some standard.
 For instance, the AKC rules for dachshunds establishes a set of specific qualities that made these dogs proficient in their breed’s purpose of hunting badgers in their dens.
 But in some subjects, expertise does not lend itself to words and yet still functions as a kind of informal substitute for articulated standards.
-As expertise itself is a powerful correspondence proof of judgment (see “What Makes it True?“), we should be confident that it provides adequate support for correspondence judgments of quality (see “Expertise“).
+As expertise itself is a powerful correspondence proof of judgment (see “What Counts as Justification?“), we should be confident that it provides adequate support for correspondence judgments of quality (see “Expertise“).

 But let us quickly add three limits.
 First, expertise should produce consistent judgments of quality.
 If it does not, what is claimed as correspondence judgment is really coherence opinion without any binding claim on other persons.
 Second, those consistent judgments must be linked to some standards that can be at least partially articulated.
 Otherwise, all we have are consistent expressions of personal taste.
 Finally, the kinds of experience that produce expertise must be of the Goldilocks variety: neither too similar to inhibit thoughtful analysis nor too different to discourage points of comparison.
 The poor drone on the factory floor who attaches a thousand parts A to parts B per day cannot claim expertise.
 Nor can the art critic who evaluates a thousand very different works of craft.
 I should add that authority, a weaker proof of correspondence judgment, is a very poor arbiter of quality, for as I have previously discussed, the presence of disagreement vaporizes authority’s warrant, so any disagreement about quality would eliminate authority as a competent judge of quality.
 But as authority, like undistilled experience, is the go-to expedient for institutional and cultural longevity, it is all too frequently used as a basis for standards despite its obvious shortcomings as correspondence warrant.